learnk8s/learnk8s.io/src/requests-limits/content.md

     },
     {
       "image": "assets/cpu-limits-5.svg",
-      "description": "In the next second, the quota is allocated and the processes can consume the new allocation."
+      "description": "In the next second, the quota is allocated, and the processes can consume the new allocation."
     },
     {
       "image": "assets/cpu-limits-6.svg",